Home » Free Resources » »

 • Cp or Cpk < 1: Process is incapable and requires improvement.

-• Cp > 1 or Cpk > 1.33: The process is determined to be conditionally capable.
-However, improvements are likely necessary to ensure consistency
+• Cp > 1 or Cpk > 1.33: The process is conditionally capable.
+However, improvements are likely necessary to ensure consistency.

 • Cp or Cpk > 1.33: The process is considered capable and meets quality requirements.

-In the end, if the Cp and Cpk are close, this indicates the process is well-centered to achieve the target value.
-If Cpk is lower than Cp, the process is not well-centered.
+If the Cp and Cpk are close, the process is well-centered to achieve the target value.
+If Cpk is lower than Cp, the process could be better centered.

 Process Performance Indices Formula

 The process performance indices are Pp and Ppl.
 They are similar to Cp and Cpk but have key differences.
-While Cp and Cpk evaluate the ability of the process to meet specifications, Pp and Ppk offer a snapshot of the current performance.
+While Cp and Cpk evaluate the process’s ability to meet specifications, Pp and Ppk offer a snapshot of current performance.
 In other words, Cp and Cpk measure potential over the long term, while Pp and Ppk measure actual process performance and stability during a defined period.

 • Process performance formula Pp = (Upper limit – Lower limit) / 6σ